Last Updated: September 16, 2017

 In no special order, a handful of lacquers were selected to press white label promotional copies for distribution to reviewers and disk jockeys – mono (red text label) and stereo (black text label), with the text DEMONSTRATION, and NOT FOR SALE on the label.

-The promos were most likely both pressed at Terre Haute, In., given the consistent label print and type-setting on the two versions.
+The promos were most likely both pressed at Columbia’s Bridgeport Conn plant (according to W.B.’s update) given the consistent label print and type-setting on the two versions.

 Fortuitously, an error was made in the track listing of the Side 2 label.
 Flamenco Sketches was wrongly listed as the first track, and All Blues as the second.
 All promos (and very early commercial pressings) have the Side 2 track-listing error.

-This was corrected (ie reverse order) around November 1959 on the label of commercial release pressings (the error remained on the jacket in perpetuity) .
+This was corrected (ie order reversed) on the label of commercial release pressings, at the instruction of Teo Macero, around November 1959.
 Hence promos are all proven pre 11/59.
+The track sequence error remained on the jacket in perpetuity.